- Teaching English online through a third-party tutoring company is the easiest and most consistent way to find clients

-- Have previous experience: Experience is key in this industry so employers like to see that you already have taught and ideally have taught online.
-Many TEFL courses include a practicum as part of the program which is a great way to get classroom experience.
+- Have previous experience: Experience is key in this industry, so employers like to see that you already have taught (ideally online).
+Many TEFL courses include a practicum as part of the program, which is a great way to get classroom experience.

 - Offer to teach during peak hours: Since you’ll be able to set your own schedule, you can determine if you’d rather stick to a traditional 9-5 schedule or offer after-hours classes.
-Often, companies will prefer teachers who are willing to work after the normal school day is over, since that is when there is highest demand.
-You might even get a $1 or $2 per hour pay bump during peak hours.
+Often, companies will prefer teachers who are willing to work after the normal school day is over since that is when there is the highest demand.
+During peak hours, you might even get a $1 or $2 per hour pay bump.

-On the lower end of the spectrum, if you don’t have a TEFL certificate, you don’t have much experience, and you don’t receive bonuses, you may end up making $12 per hour.
-On the other hand, if you are certified, experienced, teach during peak hours, and follow through on all commitments so as to receive bonuses, you might make close to $30 per hour.
+On the lower end of the spectrum, if you don’t have a TEFL certificate, you don’t have much experience, and you don’t receive bonuses, you may end up making $1,920 per month ($12 per hour) working full time.
+On the other hand, if you are certified, experienced, teach during peak hours, and follow through on all commitments to receive bonuses, you might make close to $4,800 per month ($30 per hour).

-When it comes to the online teaching world, marketplaces fall somewhere between working with a company and going it on your own.
-A marketplace is a company that connects ESL students with teachers who have profiles listed on their website.
-You can kind of think of it like TaskRabbit: if you need someone to help you move, you can look for someone on their site.
-They may not own their own moving company, but they’re qualified and capable, and it’s easy for all parties, since the website does the legwork of connecting movers with people who are moving.
+When it comes to the online teaching world, marketplaces fall somewhere between working with a company and being independent.
+A marketplace is a company that connects ESL students with teachers who have profiles listed on their websites.

-One of the potential upsides or downsides is that you set your own rate.
+Since you control your ad, you set your own rate.
 This autonomy can mean that you make money faster than you would with a company, but be careful of setting your rate too high.
 If a potential student could find a tutor for half the price (often through a company), how will you convince them that your services are worth it?
-A reasonable range to consider is $12-$40 per hour, depending on your qualifications.
+A reasonable range to consider is $15-40 per hour, depending on your qualifications.